 Care for bleeding heart includes keeping the soil consistently moist by regular watering.
 The bleeding heart plant likes to be planted in organic soil in a shady or part shade area.
-Work in compost in the area before planting the bleeding heart plant in fall or spring.
+Work compost into the area before planting the bleeding heart plant in fall or spring.

 Organic mulch breaks down over time to supply nutrients and helps retain moisture.
 Growing bleeding hearts need a cool, shady area for optimum bloom in warmer southern zones, but farther north this specimen may bloom in a full sun location.

 An herbaceous perennial, the bleeding heart plant dies back to the ground as the heat of summer arrives.
 As the plant begins to yellow and wither away, foliage may be cut back to the ground as a part of care for bleeding heart.
 Do not remove the foliage before it turns yellow or brown; this is the time when your bleeding heart plant is storing food reserves for next year’s growing bleeding hearts.

 Bleeding heart flower care includes regular fertilization of the growing bleeding heart.
 When foliage emerges in spring, time release plant food may be worked into the soil around the plant, as may additional compost.
 This is an important step in growing bleeding heart, as it encourages more and longer lasting blooms.